tjhuffman4246/baseballstrategy-hks/README.md

 ## Code

-Two R files for research. `THuffman_BuntSBResearch.R` contains code for simple data summary graphs, as well as the more detailed charts on baseball's strateigc shifts. `THuffman_RETables.R` contains some unused code for win probability and instead creates some run expectancy and win probability tables.
+Two R files for research. `THuffman_BuntSBResearch.R` contains code for simple data summary graphs, as well as the more detailed charts on baseball's strategic shifts. `THuffman_RETables.R` contains some unused code for win probability and instead creates some run expectancy and win probability tables.

 ## Data

 `AllData.csv` is the most important file of the three and contains relevant information of sacrifice bunt and stolen base attempts since 1974.
 The other two files are used in `THuffman_RETables.R` for construct RE and WP tables.

-## download.folder

-Data for currently-unused code in `THuffman_RETables.R`.

 ## Plots